zchatt/methylK/README.md

 ## Step-by-step

 ## 1. FASTQ to meth
 Overview - Alignment and DNA methylation extraction is performed on tissue:interest & tissue:contrast.
 If DNA methylation is already in either .tsv, .bedGraph or .bismark.cov format then begin at [meth to FASTA](#2-meth-to-fasta).
 For convenience we provide scripts used within [(Chatterton et al,Front.
 Mol.
-Neurosci., 2021)](https://www.frontiersin.org/articles/10.3389/fnmol.2021.672614/full) for the preparation of bisulfite genome [genome_prepare.sh](https://github.com/zchatt/methylK/blob/master/genome_prepare.sh) alignment and methylation calling using [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) [meth_trim_align_call.sh](https://github.com/zchatt/methylK/blob/master/meth_trim_align_call.sh).
+Neurosci., 2021)](https://www.frontiersin.org/articles/10.3389/fnmol.2021.672614/full) for the [preparation of bisulfite genome] (https://github.com/zchatt/methylK/blob/master/genome_prepare.sh), and, the [alignment and methylation calling](https://github.com/zchatt/methylK/blob/master/meth_trim_align_call.sh) using [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/).

 note 1.
 NGS read quality should be ascertained prior to running using programs such as fastqc. note 2.
 The .fastq files need to be named using the following convention "sample_seqname".R{1/2}.fastq.gz